genomicsclass/leanpub/manuscript/permutation_tests.md

 ## Permutation Tests
-Suppose we have a situation in which none of the standard mathematical statistical approximation apply.
-We have computed a summary statistic, such as the difference in mean, but do not have a useful approximation such as that provided by the CLT.
+Suppose we have a situation in which none of the standard mathematical statistical approximations apply.
+We have computed a summary statistic, such as the difference in mean, but do not have a useful approximation, such as that provided by the CLT.
 In practice, we do not have access to all values in the population so we can't perform a simulation as done above.
-Permutation can be useful in these scenarios.
+Permutation tests can be useful in these scenarios.

 We are back to the scenario were we only have 10 measurements for each group.